• Skip to primary navigation

 Claude Moore ParkSterling

-Claude Moore Park is a 357 acre natural and historic area in Eastern Loudoun County.
-The park offers field trips about local ecology and history of the area to home school groups.
+Claude Moore Park is a 357-acre natural and historic area in Eastern Loudoun County.
+The park offers field trips about local ecology and the history of the area to homeschool groups.
 Prior to coming, parents and teachers consult with one of the instructors to customize their program of choice to their students' age, grade level, and curriculum.
-Come and walk the trails, including Old Vestals Gap Road dating from pre-Colonial times.
+Come and walk the trails, including Old Vestals Gap Road, dating from pre-Colonial times.
 See and learn about native plants and wildlife.
 Field trips are always full of engaging and interactive fun!

 Claude Moore Park website